Theย Lordย is close to the brokenhearted and saves those who are crushed in spirit.ย Psalm 34:18

 Published by Lisa Brittain

-I am an avid follower of Jesus.
-I have been since my early twenties when I met Him personally and received dramatic healing in my body and mind.
-After many years of marriage and raising sons into the teen years, I was challenged to explore the duplicity of my spoken faith followed up by fearful actions.
+I am a curious follower of Jesus.
+I have been since my early twenties when I met Him personally and received miraculous healing in my body and mind.

-I received the challenge presented by both of my sons.
-They love me and so they dared to confront me with the truth.
 Chips off my proverbial block!
-I determined then {more than a decade ago} to overcome fear with faith that was more than words.
+I determined then to overcome fear with faith that was more than words.

 Lisa